Zacharatoss/First-exercise/rsa/README.md

 It uses 3 functions:
 - Prime_check

-  This function gets a number as an input and divides with all the numbers that are possible to be divited witch is number/2 if it finds any number that can divide our number, then our number it not prime and the function returns a value of 1.
+  This function gets a number as an input and divides with all the numbers that are possible to be divited witch is number/2.
+If it finds any number that can divide our number, then our number it not prime and the function returns a value of 1.
   [Prime_code](https://www.educative.io/courses/introduction-to-computers-and-programming/determine-if-a-number-is-prime#Pseudocode)

 - GCD